Training in Veterinary Anaesthesia

 There is limited professional training available in veterinary anaesthesia for New Zealand vets, vet technicians and nurses once they are working in the industry.

-Furthermore, vet nurses and technicians within New Zealand receive varied levels of anaesthesia training, depending on where they study.
+Furthermore, veterinary professionals within New Zealand receive varied levels of anaesthesia training, depending on when and where they studied.

 🐾 Anaesthesia training for veterinarians and veterinary technicians and nurses can be designed to suit the needs of each veterinary practice.